 If you’re spending the weekend visiting museums in France, you can make your own list of French museum and art vocabulary and transform it into flashcards.

 The word lookup feature is one of my favorites.

-You’re watching a FluentU video or listening one of its audio clips… and there’s a word you don’t recognize.
-You just tap the word and voilà!
-You just accessed the word lookup feature in real time!
+You’re watching a video or listening to an audio clip and there’s a word you don’t recognize, you can just tap the word to access learning annotations.

 Thanks to this feature, you can see what any word means, how it’s pronounced (by a native speaker), what part of speech it belongs to and how it behaves in a complete sentence.
 The sample sentences have been written by native speakers, are translated into English and can also be listened to as many times as you want.

 With this option, you’ve got some guidance to survive real-life situations in your travels.

 FluentU quizzes are personalized to help you reach your specific goals.

 When you’re language traveling, you’ll need different vocabulary for different situations.

 After you watch a video, the program quizzes you over the vocab in that clip.